170 Black-Owned Businesses to Support Right Now (and All Year Long)

 Founded by Kalyn Johnson Chandler, Effie’s Paper is a stationery company that also sells desk items, lifestyle accessories, and a collection called Black Girl Magic.
 Subscription boxes of curated products are available as well.

 This brand was inspired by founder Ariel Young’s and her mother’s thoughtful attention to wrapping gifts.
-What began as a wrapping paper and gift tag company has become a company that now includes greeting cards, notebooks, accessories, and paper goods, as well.
-The brand is also deliberate and proud to promote images of Black people that reflect positive representation, especially Black families and Black traditions.
+What began as a wrapping paper and gift tag company has become a company that now includes greeting cards, notebooks, accessories, and paper goods, too.
+The brand is also deliberate about promoting images of Black people that reflect positive representation, especially Black families and Black traditions.

-This gift wrap brand is committed to showcasing the Black aesthetic.
-Using eco-friendly, stone-paper products, Folkus blends together sophistication, innovation, and Black culture—beautifully and unapologetically.
-Each gift wrapping selection is double-sided and features unique artwork, designs, and prints.
+This gift-wrap brand is committed to showcasing the Black aesthetic.
+Using eco-friendly, stone-paper products, Folkus blends together sophistication, innovation, and Black culture.
+Each gift-wrapping selection is double-sided and features unique artwork, designs, and prints.
 This Nana gift wrap, for example, features a bold design on one side and the words thank you on the other.
 Just consider yourself warned: You’re going to have a hard time deciding between all of the gorgeous offerings.

 Black Paper Party was created to provide culturally relevant paper goods and to spread joy to Black families during the holidays.
 Owned and curated by Black women, its goal is to create products that merge Black imagery in the paper-goods industry (where it is sorely lacking) and their love of Black culture.
-Stock up now with this multipack—which includes our personal favorites, the “Three Wise Women” and “Naughty?
-Nice?
-I Tried!”—and you’ll be all set for next year!
-Looking for the perfect gift?
-In addition to the products above, check out this gift guide featuring more of our favorite Black-owned businesses.
+Stock up now with this multipack and you’ll be all set for next year!